What Do Mine Shuttle Car Operator Do?

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 1,500 jobs in the United States for Mine Shuttle Car Operator.
+There were about 1,500 jobs for Mine Shuttle Car Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Mine Shuttle Car Operator.
 The BLS estimates 100 yearly job openings in this field.

 The states with the most job growth for Shuttle Operator are Colorado, Nebraska, and West Virginia.
 Watch out if you plan on working in Kentucky, Alabama, or Indiana.
 These states have the worst job growth for this type of profession.